neXromancers/uniconize/README.md

 # uniconize

-This is fix for Wine games blackscreening on sway and other tiling window managers that don't support iconized windows.
+This a is fix for Wine games blackscreening on sway and other tiling window managers that don't support iconized windows.

 ### Explanation